 The marathon — a race of 26.2 miles — has been around for centuries.
-In fact, it was an event in the first "modern" Olympic Games (as we know them today) in 1896.
-Fast forward to today, and there are now over 800 marathons held every year in the United States.
+In fact, marathon history dates back to before the first "modern" Olympic Games (as we know them today) in 1896.
+Fast forward to today, and there are now more than 800 marathons held every year in the United States alone.

 Whatever the case, you need to do your due diligence before you begin training for a marathon, starting with this guide.

 Read more: How to Run Your Best 5K Ever

 How to Choose Your First Marathon

 There are a few things to consider before registering for a race, the most important factor being how long you have to train before race day.